How much salt to add to 1 pound of ground meat – Salting ground meat, when and how?

 Follow us on Pinterest

-In 90% of the recipes where you have minced meat as an ingredient, you do not see the exact amount of salt you should add.
-You see the words “to your taste”.
-Even I have this in my recipes.
-That’s why in this post, I’m trying to help you figure out the amount of salt that should get you a perfectly seasoned dish.
+In 90% of recipes that include minced meat as an ingredient, the exact amount of salt to add is often not specified.
+Instead, you’ll see the phrase “to your taste.”
+I also use this phrasing in my recipes.
+In this post, I aim to help you determine the right amount of salt to achieve a perfectly seasoned dish.

 How to salt ground meat

-Let’s start with the most important question.
-How much salt do you really need to add to ground meat?
+Let’s start with the most critical question.
+How much salt do you need to add to ground meat?
 No matter which dish with minced meat you are cooking at home, you should remember a simple rule:

 Add salt 1% – 2% by weight of ground meat

-So for example, you should add 10 – 20 g of salt per 1 kg of ground meat.
-However, everyone has their own developed taste palate.
-That is why there is no strict percentage of salt to add.
+For example, you should add 10 – 20 g of salt per 1 kg of ground meat.
+However, everyone has a developed taste palate, so there is no strict percentage of salt to add.
 You should start with the lowest amount and then keep adding seasoning until you get the required result.
-Besides, remember how many types of salt you can find in stores, nowadays.
+Besides, remember how many types of salt you can find in stores nowadays.

-I know that you may not have access to scales, so it will be difficult for you to measure out salt.
-I have a perfect post, where you will find out how to measure salt with teaspoons and tablespoons: How to measure salt with spoons.
+I know that you may not have access to scales, so measuring salt will be difficult for you.
+I have a perfect post for you, where you will find out how to measure salt with teaspoons and tablespoons: How to measure salt with spoons.

 I have decided to include the following calculations to spare you some time.
-Here is the list with how much salt to add to mice, depending on its weight:
+Here is the list of how much salt to add to mice, depending on their weight:

 • 100 g ground meat – 1-2 g salt